5 Part II: Tree Sapling Study

 Were the same number of tree saplings counted in each Ecoregion?

-Add a line of code where you use the group_by() function and the tally() function to determine how many trees were counted in each Ecoregion?
+Add a line of code where you use the group_by() function and the tally() function to determine how many trees were counted in each Ecoregion.
+Save the result as sap_reg_tally.

 Question 19

 Were the same number of tree saplings counted for each species?
-Add a line of code where you use the tally() function to determine how many individual trees were counted in for each Species?
+Add a line of code where you use the tally() function to determine how many individual trees were counted in for each Species.
+Save the result as sap_spe_tally.
 HINT: Adapt the code from Question 18 above.

 Question 20